 The Santa Ana Water Board finds that the Order specifies requirements necessary for the Permittees to reduce the discharge of pollutants in MS4 discharges to the MEP.
 The Order establishes requirements for stormwater management “minimum control measures,” including programs for public information and participation, industrial and commercial facilities, construction activities, planning and land development, public agency activities, and illicit discharge detection and elimination, among others required by 40 CFR section 122.26(d)(2)(iv).
 The requirements of these programs represent structural and non-structural water quality control measures that are effective, technically feasible, and generally accepted as appropriate.

-Past approaches to the iterative process of achieving MEP have not resulted in the stormwater quality improvements necessary to meet the MEP standard and meet water quality standards.
+Past approaches to the adaptive management process of achieving MEP have not resulted in the stormwater quality improvements necessary to meet the MEP standard and meet water quality standards.
 The Order therefore requires program effectiveness assessments (PEAs).
 New restrictions on the use of USEPA’s Green Streets program are necessary because this guidance contains few enforceable standards for selecting structural treatment controls for priority projects that involved improvements to existing transportation rights of way.
-These rights of way make up 10% to 25% of an urban area and are a significant source of pollutants.
+These rights of way make up 10 percent to 25 percent of an urban area and are a significant source of pollutants.
 Audits and inspections by Santa Ana Water Board staff have shown that use of the guidance has resulted in excluding structural treatment controls with no meaningful analysis, in conflict with the federal requirement to reduce the discharge of pollutants to the MEP.

 At the same time, existing requirements that are no longer necessary have been eliminated or reduced.
 Examples include reduced frequency of refresher training, reducing reporting frequency for non-compliant industrial or construction sites, reduced inspection frequency for high priority sites, elimination of inspection requirements for short-duration construction projects, a new provision authorizing the Executive Officer to waive requirements for discharges that may create hydrologic conditions of concern (Section VIII.L.1.e) and a more streamlined process for obtaining waivers of treatment controls for priority projects subject to WQMPs (section VIII.E).